 3) Bi-annually reviewing employee demographic data including gender, nationality and ethnicity (where available) to track our progress.

 The Board of Tate & Lyle PLC has developed a strategy for Board diversity and considered Lord Davies’s independent review into Women on Boards published in 2011 and comments as follows:

 We believe Board composition is a key element of Board effectiveness and each member, and potential member, of our Board must be able to demonstrate the skills, experience and knowledge required to contribute to the effectiveness of the Board.
 Subject to that overriding principle, we believe that the Board’s perspective and approach can be greatly enhanced through gender, age and cultural diversity.
 It is our policy to consider overall Board balance and diversity when appointing new directors.

 With regard to the specific issue of gender diversity, the Board welcomes the decision not to impose quotas regarding gender balance.
-The Board currently comprises the Chairman, two executive directors and seven non-executive directors.
-Female representation (3 directors) equates to 30% of the Board.
+The Board comprises the Chairman, two executive directors and nine non-executive directors.
+Female representation (four directors) equates to 33% of the Board.
 We remain committed to using, wherever feasible, executive search firms who are signatories to the Executive Search Firms Voluntary Code of Conduct.